solectrus/csv-importer/README.md

 # CSV importer

-Import CSV data and push it to InfluxDB.
+Import CSV with photovoltaic data and push it to InfluxDB for use with SOLECTRUS.

 ## Requirements

 - SOLECTRUS installed and running
-- CSV files in a supported format
+- CSV files in one of the following supported formats:

-Support CSV formats:

   - SENEC (downloaded from mein-senec.de)
   - Sungrow (downloaded from portaleu.isolarcloud.com)

 ## Usage